Pro Comp Vs. Supreme Suspensions Vs. Toytec and Options for Leveling Kits on the 5th Gen

 Keep in mind, my daily driver is the Trail Edition with KDSS, not the SR5.
 My daily experience is much stiffer so going from a 4Runner with KDSS to Non-KDSS is a big difference.

 The kicker: My girl didn’t notice a difference one way or another after the spacer kit was installed.

-If you have an SR5 and you are looking to install a spacer kit, just know that more roll may be possible.
+If you have an SR5 and you are looking to install a spacer kit, just know that you might feel more body roll.
 Or, you may not even notice a difference at all.

-An upgraded suspension is the only real way to have increased on-road stiffness as well as off-road flex.
+An upgraded suspension is the only real way to have increased on-road performance handling as well as off-road flex.

 Leveling Kit Ride quality with KDSS

 The point here is ride quality on a 4Runner with KDSS is better than an SR5, even with a leveling kit.
-This is also my honest as can be personal opinion, take it with a grain.
+This is also my honest opinion, so again, take it with a grain.